 Here are some h261 video sequences.
 They were H261 coded then recoded with MPEG at high quality to make them viewable.
-A MPEG player is available from Berkeley university however this also only compiles for UNIX, but DOS/Windoze versions are available.
-To download and display the video just click on the movie icon in the tables below.
+You can use the default MPEG player in your system or an MPEG player is available from Berkeley university however this also only compiles for UNIX, but DOS/Windows versions are available.
+To download and display the video, just click on the movie icon in the tables below.